openflighthpc/flight-job-service/api/docs/routes.md

 The API may fail to render the script due to a malformed template.
 The exact behaviour in this situation is undefined.

-NOTE: This route does not conform the JSON:API standard and behaves slightly differently.
-The authentication/ authorization process is the same however the response body will be empty.
-The other differences are shown below.

 ```
 POST /v0/render/:template_id
 Authorization: Bearer <jwt>
 Content-Type: application/json
 Accept: application/vnd.api+json
 {
+  "name": STRING,       # OPTIONAL: The name of the script
+  "notes": STRING,      # OPTIONAL: Additional details about the script
+  "answers": {          # REQUIRED: The answers to the associated questions
     "[key]": "[value]",
     ...
+  }
 }

 HTTP/2 201 CREATED